Last Updated on: 11th July 2024, 11:36 am

 5. Assisting smoking cessation

-Chewing Gum vs Oral Hygiene Practices
+Chewing Gum vs Oral Hygiene Practices.

 Brushing twice a day and flossing every day is the gold standard of at-home oral care.
-The process of brushing and flossing physically removes food particles, bacteria, and plaque.
+The process of brushing and flossing physically removes food particles, bacteria and plaque.
 In addition, fluoride toothpaste and mouthwash kill and wash away bacteria, preventing tooth decay and promoting oral health.

 Guidelines for Choosing the Right Sugar-Free Gum

-When looking for chewing gum, it’s important to avoid certain types of sugars that can cause cavities and increase daily sugar intake and calories.
+When looking for chewing gum, it’s important to avoid certain types that cause cavities and increase daily sugar intake and calories.
 Gums containing sugars such as aspartame, sorbitol, xylitol, or mannitol, are safe because these ingredients, even though sweet, are not cariogenic.
+To help make a decision, look for the ADA Seal of Acceptance.
+It indicates that the product is safe and effective when used as directed and meets the claims made on the product’s label.

 Potential Risks and Precautions

-In some cases, chewing gum can cause gastrointestinal problems such as bloating, gas, or diarrhea.
+In some cases, chewing gum can cause gastrointestinal problems such as bloating, gas or diarrhea.

 Conclusion and Recommendations

-Preventing tooth decay and improving oral health requires good daily habits; chewing sugar-free gum before meals seems to be a convenient and affordable choice in the right direction.
+Preventing tooth decay and improving oral health require good daily habits; chewing sugar-free gum before meals seems to be a convenient and affordable choice in the right direction.
 It can increase saliva production and remineralize the enamel while masking bad breath.
+Overall, chewing sugar-free gum is a convenient and enjoyable way to promote oral health.
+However, it’s important to choose sugar-free gum, as the type containing sugar can contribute to cavities and other oral health issues.

 Frequently Asked Questions